Georgia Property Tax – What to Know

 According to the state Department of Revenue, you calculate your property tax first by subtracting the standard $2,000 homestead exemption from your home's assessed value.
 You then take the difference and multiply it by your local property tax rate, also known as your millage rate.

 The Smith family lives in Chattahoochee County, where the average property tax rate is equal to the state average of 0.93 percent.
-The value of the Smith home is $65,000, which is around the median level for that county.
-Therefore, the amount that the Smiths can expect to pay in property taxes is:
+The fair market value of the Smith home is $65,000, which is around the median level for that county.
+Therefore, the amount that the Smiths can expect to pay in real property taxes is:

 ($65,000-$2,000) * 0.0093 = $585.90

-Remember, though, even the Smiths' next-door neighbors will pay a different amount (unless their home has the exact same value).
+Remember, though, even the Smiths' next-door neighbors will pay a different amount (unless their home has the exact same appraised value).

 Georgia Property Tax Exemptions